Find The Best AC Replacement Contractors in UK

 5. Turn on the AC at the thermostat.

-If your AC doesn't work after you've tried resetting it, contact a qualified HVAC technician for further assistance.
+If your AC continues to malfunction after you've performed these steps, contact a qualified HVAC technician for diagnosis and repair.

 What are the signs of a refrigerant leak?